Real-Life Learning: A Primary Study of Life Cycles

 Students study eggs for the length of time that the incubators are in their classroom.
 They learn about many types of animals that lay eggs, and they compare life-sized models of different eggs.
 (The model of an ostrich egg shocks them every time!)
 They read books about animals born from eggs and discuss characteristics of some eggs, such as camouflage, that help the baby animals survive.

-Students participate in a sorting activity with plastic eggs, which the teachers have pre-filled with models of animals that could hatch from them.
+Students participate in a sorting activity with plastic eggs, which the teachers pre-fill with models of animals that could hatch from them.
 They have whole-class discussions about characteristics that those animals have in common as well as characteristics that make them unique.
 Content-based vocabulary emerges from these conversations, and they also support the students’ overall accountable talk habits.

 As the students continue their study of eggs, the anticipation grows as the chicks move closer and closer to hatching.
 Each day, the teachers allow their students to observe the eggs in their class incubator, and they discuss their observations as a class.
 Students then return to their desks to record their observations in their science notebooks.
 This reinforces the work students have been doing all year in drawing, labeling, and writing as a scientist.